omgnuts/android-aar-startkit/README.md

 Bintray allows you to keep track of your builds in your OWN maven repositories.
 At the same time you can push those builds to Jcenter or MavenCentral (two popular repositories).
 Using repositories is pretty useful for keeping code modularized and things manageable.

+The instructions below will be kept short, to avoid over-verbosity.
+Let me know if I missed out, and I'll try to update it.
+Thanks!

 *Note: For more information about AARs, repositories and detailed tutorials, please visit this webpage <LINK>.
 This quick guide surmises the important steps to get things up and running.*

 ### Part 2: HOW TO USE THIS KIT